ShaheenHossain/eagle-12.1/doc/reference/javascript_reference.rst

 Main bundles
 ------------
-When the Eagle ERP server is started, it checks the timestamp of each file in a bundle, and if necessary, will create/recreate the corresponding bundles.
+When the Eagle server is started, it checks the timestamp of each file in a bundle, and if necessary, will create/recreate the corresponding bundles.

 Here are some important bundles that most developers will need to know: